HDest-Community/Merchant/README.md

 ---
 - Change between currencies using the Page Up/Down keys.
 - Change between categories using the Left/Right arrow keys, and between items with the Up/Down arrow keys
-- Some enemies will not reward cash for killing them.
-Putti and Lost Souls in particular.
 - Loadout code for the mercenary bucks is `bux`.

 ### Slot Machines
 ---
 Why play when you can gamble?
 Machines spawn in secret sectors, much like merchants, and cost 10 7mm rounds to roll.
-Hold Sprint when pressing Use to insert +10 rounds for a higher reward.
+Hold Sprint when pressing Use to insert another min bet worth of rounds for a higher reward.
 Payouts are as follows:
 - 1 Stim = x1
 - 2 Stims = x2.5